Autodesk/Neon/docs/learn/introduction/04-the-domain-level.md

 ### **Neon field**: defining data over the cartesian discretisation
 </a>

-Let's now allocate some metadata on top of the cartesian discretization we have just created.
-Neon fields are the tool for the task.
-Fields are allocated from a Neon grid.
+Let's now create some metadata on top of our 25x25x25 cartesian discretization to store the level set of a sphere.
+Neon fields, which are allocated from a Neon grid, are the tool for the task.
-The type of a field depends on the metadata stored on each cell.
-A field can allocate a number of components for each cell.
-This number of components which we call cardinality is defined when the field is created.
+A Neon field is characterized by the type of each cell and the number of components stored in each cell (we call it cardinality of the field).
+The cell type is defined at compile time, while cardinality can be either at compile time or at runtime.
+In our example, we use the runtime version.

 ```cpp linenums="72" title="Neon/tutorials/introduction/domainLevel/domainLevel.cpp"
     //...